phubbard/dash-play/README.md

 # Bugs and notes

 1. Seems to not always select the Airplay.
 Don't understand this yet.
+2. The scapy code requires an enter after running to dismiss a warning.
+Working on this.
+3. the script will require 'assistive' access to drive iTunes.
+System Prefs.

 # Read the applescript